KoljaB/TurnVoice/README.md

 turnvoice [-i] <YouTube URL|ID|Local File> [-l] <Translation Language> -e <Engine(s)> -v <Voice(s)> -o <Output File>
 ```

+Define engine and voice for every speaker you want to exchange.

+You can submit multiple engine and voice strings to mix multiple tts systems in one render process.

 ### Example Command:

 Arthur Morgan narrating a cooking tutorial: